elastic/elasticsearch-py/test_elasticsearch/README.rst

 ===========================

 Warning - by default the tests will try and connect to `localhost:9200` and will destroy all contents of given cluster!
+The tests also rely on a checkout of `elasticsearch` repository existing on the same level as the `elasticsearch-py` clone.
+Before running the tests we will, by default, pull latest changes for that repo and perform `git reset --hard` to the exact version that was used to build the server we are running against.

 Running the tests
 -----------------